 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on the financial position and activities of the District.
-All payments to the District are the result of a tax levy received in a non-exchange transaction.
-All tax revenues received are reported in the statement of activities as general revenues.
-The District does not provide any program services for which it receives a fee
+Program revenues include (a) intergovernmental payments, fees, fines and charges paid for goods and services offered by the programs and (b) grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
+Revenues that are not classified as program revenues, including property tax and interest income are presented as general revenues.